This post contains affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 Cook up your brine until the salt dissolves, then pour over your turkey that should be in a big bowl or casserole dish that can be covered and put into a fridge.
 I cooked my last turkey at the lake and it sat in a pan until it was ready to be cooked.
 I also made the brine the day of because of traveling logistics.
 You don’t have to brine the turkey 24 hours in advance to make it nice and moist and wonderful, but it’ll bring more flavour to it.
 But, sometimes you gotta do what you gotta do.

-The next day, take out your turkey, draining the brine (and adding some to the roaster, or cooking up a fresh batch) and pop it into the oven!
+The next day, take out your turkey, draining the brine, adding extra spices and butter as desired, and pop it into the oven!
 Skip the next step and go right to the roasting pan business.

 If you are using a roasting pan without a lid (like I had to in the above picture due to oven size constraints at the cabin), cover your turkey with tinfoil.
 Keeping your turkey exposed to the heat will dry it out much quicker.
 While it’s nice to take the cover off for 5-10 minutes at the end of the cooking for a crispy skin, cooking it exposed will result in a dried out bird.